un7c0rn/stopthevirus/README.md

 ## Objective:

-Design a worldwide high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the planet Earth to engage in social distancing and to stop the spread of the COVID-19 virus.
+Design a worldwide high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the planet to engage in social distancing and stop the spread of the COVID-19 virus.

 ## Background: